Luxury Expedition Ship

 The crabeater and Weddell seals lounge around on the ice and only express mild concern as you cruise by in your Zodiac.
 By nature, they are unafraid, lacking any real enemies except for the occasional orca whales roaming the seas.
 My group had the supreme luck to see a leopard seal nursing her pup on the ice, a sight that even our experienced seal expert had never before witnessed, and had to take a separate trip out to have a closer look.

 Not only did we see the amazing life above the water’s surface, we received a rare glimpse into undersea life as well.
 The undersea specialist on my trip would dive down with his team and take pictures and video that he would later show at our evening recap describing in great detail what life is like beneath the surface.
 A hydrophone on board lets you hear what is happening in the waters below.
 Another piece of specialized equipment is the ROV, or remote operated vehicle, which is basically an underwater video camera with an umbilical cord attached to the ship.
 This ROV can go 1,000 feet down, much deeper than a diver, to obtain video of unique and rare aquatic life.
-You really feel like you are in the middle of a National Geographic special while on board!

 I traveled aboard the National Geographic Explorer, a 148 passenger luxury vessel with some of the best guides in the region.
 Not only are they very experienced and extremely knowledgeable, they also have a way of conveying information in an understandable, concise and often humorous way, offering something for everyone aboard the ship.
 I'm always curious about other travelers’ favorite destinations on the planet, so I inquired with many of the guides, crew and staff as to what their favorite place was, thinking that, of course, some would favor Antarctica, while most might say Papua New Guinea, Africa, Galapagos, or Patagonia perhaps.
 Hands down without even a fraction of hesitation, across the board, each and every one answered Antarctica.
 Actually, all those who had previously traveled to the Falklands and South Georgia had a resounding answer that, yes, the trifecta of Antarctica, Falklands & South Georgia was THE ultimate trip on this planet and their absolute favorite.
 This amount of combined passion on board is not only rampantly contagious but it means that every shore landing, every lecture, every interaction on board and off is filled with absolute love of the region.
 It's really quite indescribable to be surrounded by people who currently reside in their dream destination.